 Please Read Carefully: scary femail wearing a surgical hat and mask.

-Jane Lamprill is a freelance health writer and owner of Please Read CarefullyTM.
-Jane wrote a draft alternative version of the instructions below, as part of her Plain English Diploma.
-It has not been reviewed by a dermatologist, due to the pandemic.
+Jane Lamprill is a freelance medical writer and owner of Please Read CarefullyTM.
+As a writing example, Jane re-wrote a draft alternative version of the wound care instructions below, as part of her Plain English Diploma.
 Other examples are available.

-The lump: Jane once needed a small operation to remove a lump on her leg, in case it was cancer.
-The procedure went well, care was good and there was no health problem.
+The lump: Jane once needed a lump removing from her leg, in case it was cancer.
+The small operation went well.
 Unfortunately, the aftercare information was poor quality and confusing.
 For example, a member of the public might not understand:

 Important considerations when writing for patients